Chugach School District

 The Chugach School District is a school district headquartered in Anchorage, Alaska.
-It operates three brick-and-mortar schools in Prince William Sound, Alaska; a homeschool program that serves students across the state; and a short-term residential school out of Anchorage.
+The district's territory is in the Chugach Census Area, where it covers all areas except for Cordova and Valdez.
+It operates three brick-and-mortar schools in Prince William Sound; a homeschool program that serves students across the state; and a short-term residential school out of Anchorage.

 The three brick-and-mortar schools of Chenega Bay, Tatitlek, and Whittier encompass an area 22000 sqmi across South Central Alaska.